Corey-Peyton/django-nuxt-drf/LEGEND.md

 F. This is the Postgres database, also a containerized service.
 It is on the same docker network as the Django/gunicorn application, so the Django application can connect to the Postgres database using the hostname `postgres`.

-G. docker-compose is used to orchesrate the docker network, containers and volumes that make up the application.
+G. docker-compose is used to orchestrate the docker network, containers and volumes that make up the application.

 H. This box represents the docker network that allows for easy networking between services.
 We will come back to this the significance of this in the next section.